 The design process takes days, weeks, sometimes even months or years, to complete and involves many different steps and phases along the way.
 If you recorded all of your work in different places, it would be almost impossible to find important thoughts when you need to refresh your memory.
 And, it would be difficult to gather all your work to present your final solution.
 To avoid being disorganized, designers and engineers keep design notebooks, where they record every detail of their projects along the way.
+While a design notebook that you use for an engineering design project will be slightly different than a laboratory notebook you use when following the scientific method, you can still refer to the Science Buddies Laboratory Notebook Guide for guidance.

 What is a design notebook?

 A design notebook is a way for a designer or engineer to keep a history of his or her design project from start to finish.
 It is a place to record research, observations, ideas, drawings, comments, and questions during the design process.
 At the end of your project, someone reviewing your design notebook should be able to understand fully how you got to your solution.
+Refer to the Science Buddies Laboratory Notebook Guide for more information, but remember that an engineering design notebook will be slightly different.

 What goes in a design notebook?